natario1/CameraView/README.md

 # Features

-- Seamless image and video capturing, even within the same session
+- Seamless image and video capturing
+- **Gestures** support (tap to focus, pinch to zoom and much more)
 - System permission handling
 - Dynamic sizing behavior
-  - Create a `CameraView` of **any** size
+  - Create a `CameraView` of **any size**
   - Center inside or center crop behaviors
   - Automatic output cropping to match your `CameraView` bounds
-- Built-in tap to focus
-- Built-in pinch to zoom
-- Built-in grid drawing
+- Built-in **grid drawing**
 - Multiple capture methods
   - Take high-resolution pictures with `capturePicture`
   - Take quick snapshots as a freeze frame of the preview with `captureSnapshot` (similar to Snapchat and Instagram)
-- Control flash, focus, zoom, white balance, exposure correction
+- Control flash, zoom, white balance, exposure correction and more
-- `CameraUtils` to help with Bitmaps and orientations
-- Metadata support for pictures and videos
+- **Metadata** support for pictures and videos
   - Automatically detected orientation tags
   - Plug in location tags with `setLocation()` API
+- `CameraUtils` to help with Bitmaps and orientations
+- Lightweight, no dependencies, just support `ExifInterface`

 ## Setup